rtk-incubator/rtk-query/docs/concepts/customizing-create-api.md

 # Customizing `createApi`

-Right now, we are shipping `createApi` in two flavors:
+Currently, RTK Query includes two variants of `createApi`:

 - `createPureApi` which contains only the basic redux logic (the core module)
-- `createApi` which contains the core module and additionally the react-hooks module
+- `createApi` which contains both the core and react-hooks modules

-You can create your own versions of `createApi` by either specifying non-default options for the modules, or add your own modules.
+You can create your own versions of `createApi` by either specifying non-default options for the modules or by adding your own modules.

 ## Customizing the React-Redux Hooks

 If you want the hooks to use different versions of `useSelector` or `useDispatch`, for example if you are using a custom context, you can pass these in at module creation:
-If you have created a module

 ```ts
 import * as React from 'react';